nordeck/matrix-neoboard/docs/model/crdt-documents.md

     { "x": 0, "y": 0 },
     { "x": 400, "y": 400 }
   ],
-  "connectedElementStart": "rectangle-id-1"
+  "connectedElementStart": "E8LVfJCoYubKA-x2cuc0n"
 }
 ```

-Application considers connections when operations (moving, resizing, etc) on elements are applied.
+The application considers connections when operations (moving, resizing, etc) on elements are applied.
-For example a line connected to a shape will be automatically resized to be connected to the same point of the shape
+For example a line connected to a shape will be automatically resized and stay connected to the same point
-if shape element is moved.
-It is applied to resize and multiselect cases.
+of the shape when the shape element is moved or resized.
+This behaviour is also applied when multiple items
+are selected.

 ### `ImageElement`